Course Syllabi Resources

 Filter tags:

-The distribution of a course information sheet or syllabus is required for all university undergraduate courses and is strongly recommended for graduate courses.
-The syllabus itself is a statement of intent and serves as an implicit agreement between the instructor and the student that covers policies and expectations for the course.
+A course information sheet or syllabus must be distributed for all university undergraduate courses and is strongly recommended for graduate courses.
+The syllabus itself is a statement of intent and serves as an implicit agreement between the instructor and the student that outlines the course's policies and expectations.
 This guide highlights useful resources and recommendations for creating and distributing your syllabi.

 Creating a Syllabus